mngu2382/CanHouse/_posts/2013-09-19-scrap-data.md

 [here](https://github.com/mngu2382/CanHouse/blob/master/00-PriceData.R)._

-Pricing data is sourced from [domain.com.au](TODO) which has available records of property sales dating back to 1990.
+Pricing data is sourced from [domain.com.au](TODO) which has records of property sales dating back to 1990.
 The "Sales History" table displays up to 20 records at a time.

-Using `curl` we can get the content of the table, though there is a limit of how many you can get with one request (not sure how many, I'm sticking with 20).
-For example, the following grabs the 20 latest property sales with a postcode of 2602 _(thanks goes to my housemate, MT, for helping me figure this one out)_:
+Using `curl` we can get directly at the content of the table.
+There is a limit to how many records you can request per post, I'm not sure how many, I'm sticking with 20. _(Thanks goes to my housemate, MT, for helping me figure this one out)_:

 {% highlight bash %}
 curl -H "Content-Type: multipart/form-data" -X POST \